nubenetes/awesome-kubernetes/docs/recruitment.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">You don&#39;t owe any more loyalty to an employer than they show to you.<br><br>If they&#39;re willing to fire you without cause, you have every right to leave without guilt.<br><br>If they&#39;re not willing to invest in your well-being and success, you have no obligation to invest in theirs.</p>&mdash; Adam Grant (@AdamMGrant) <a href="https://twitter.com/AdamMGrant/status/1497225500414066713?ref_src=twsrc%5Etfw">February 25, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">4) The leadership team&#39;s values are INCREDIBLY important<br><br>The less ego at the top, the more everyone wins.
 Financially, personally and otherwise.<br><br>A business wins by focusing on what the customer wants, not someone&#39;s ego.</p>&mdash; Brian Bourque 🚀 (@bbourque) <a href="https://twitter.com/bbourque/status/1497564012485091329?ref_src=twsrc%5Etfw">February 26, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">If software engineers are so valuable and in such high demand, then how come we have such obscene interviewing processes?
+Legitimately curious to know how this happened</p>&mdash; Cain Maddox (@ctrlshifti) <a href="https://twitter.com/ctrlshifti/status/1498766382107824130?ref_src=twsrc%5Etfw">March 1, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>
 </details>